Large temperature-up-jump simulations of a binary Lennard-Jones system: Introduction

 \section{Introduction}

-It has been recognized for many years that physical aging of glasses is generally well described by the so-called material time \cite{maz77,scherer,hec10,hec15,meh21,rie22,moc24}.
+It has been known for many years that physical aging of glasses is generally well described by the so-called material time \cite{maz77,scherer,hec10,hec15,meh21,rie22,moc24}.
 This concept was introduced in 1971 by Ford Motor Co. engineer Narayanaswamy for optimizing the production of windscreens \cite{nar71}.
-It is now known that the material-time idea rationalizes aging data of non-crystalline materials as different as oxide glasses \cite{scherer}, chalcogenide glasses \cite{mic16}, polymers \cite{hod95,hut95,can13,mck17}, and metallic glasses \cite{rut17,son20}.
-The resulting so-called Tool-Narayanaswamy (TN) or TNM (Tool-Narayanaswamy-Moynihan) formalism has been used routinely for many years in industry in connection with glass production, as well as for predicting the long-time aging taking place in subsequent uses of glasses \cite{scherer,mauro}.
+It is now recognized that the material-time approach rationalizes aging data of non-crystalline materials as different as oxide glasses \cite{scherer}, chalcogenide glasses \cite{mic16}, polymers \cite{hod95,hut95,can13,mck17}, and metallic glasses \cite{rut17,son20}.
+The resulting so-called Tool-Narayanaswamy (TN) or TNM (Tool-Narayanaswamy-Moynihan) formalism has been used routinely for many years in industry in connection with glass production, as well as for predicting the long-time aging taking place in the use of glasses \cite{scherer,mauro}.

-Both production and applications of glasses involve complex temperature protocols.
-The conceptually simplest cases of physical aging are rapid jumps from a state of equilibrium at one temperature to a final temperature that is subsequently kept constant.
-Ideally, the ``annealing'' temperature is stabilized throughout the sample before any significant relaxation has taken place.
-Following a temperature jump, one or more properties of the system are monitored continuously as it slowly equilibrates, compare \fig{fig:visual_abstract}(a) that illustrates schematically aging following a temperature up jump.
-Due to the slow rate of heat conduction, such ideal equilibrium-to-equilibrium jumps are difficult to realize in experiments (though not impossible \cite{hec10,rie22}).
-In simulations, on the other hand, temperature jumps are easily implemented; here the challenge is to obtain the very long simulations needed to probe the relaxing region.
-If a global quantity is monitored, it is also difficult to get good statistics.
-The standard procedure of improving statistics by time averaging cannot be used due to the lack of time-translational invariance during aging.
+Both production and subsequent applications of glasses involve complex temperature protocols.
+In contrast, the conceptually simplest cases of physical aging are realized after rapid jumps from a state of equilibrium at one temperature to a final temperature that is subsequently kept constant for a time long enough to ensure equilibration \cite{rie22,vil23, hen24,lan26}.
+Ideally, the ``annealing'' temperature is stabilized throughout the sample before any significant relaxation has taken place \cite{hec10}.
+Following a temperature jump, one or more properties of the system are monitored continuously as it equilibrates, compare \fig{fig:visual_abstract}(a) that illustrates schematically aging following a temperature up jump.
+Due to the slow rate of heat conduction, such ideal equilibrium-to-equilibrium jumps are difficult to realize in experiments (though not impossible \cite{hec10,rie22,hen24}).
+In simulations, on the other hand, temperature jumps are easily implemented -- here the challenge is the different one of doing the very long simulations necessary to probe the relaxing region.
+Furthermore, if a global quantity is monitored, i.e., data summarized into a single number, it is difficult to obtain good statistics since the standard procedure of improving statistics by time averaging cannot be used due to the breaking of time-translational invariance.